gravitational/teleport/rfd/0088-passwordless-windows.md

 using webauthn API version 4+.

 Windows webauthn supports attestation.
 For FIDO devices it is passed from device.
 For Windows hello device it is TPM attestation.
+Worth mentioning is fact that for assertion using Windows Hello RSA2048 + SHA256 is used, however for attestation on TPM prior to 2.0 SHA-1 can be used.

 ### Authentication